Find your local Chapter

 If you experience signs of stress on a regular basis, consult your doctor.
 Ignoring symptoms can cause your physical and mental health to decline.

-- Know what resources are available.
+- Know what community resources are available.

 Adult day programs, in-home assistance, visiting nurses and meal delivery are just some of the services that can help you manage daily tasks.
 Use our online Community Resource Finder or contact your local Alzheimer's Association chapter for assistance in finding Alzheimer's care resources in your community.
 Use Alzheimer’s Navigator, our free online tool that helps evaluate your needs, identify action steps and connect with local programs and services.